adelolmo/hd-idle/README.md

     # systemctl enable hd-idle

-Please note that hd-idle uses /proc/diskstats to read disk statistics.
+Please note that hd-idle uses */proc/diskstats* to read disk statistics.
 If this file is not present, hd-idle won't work.

-In case of problems, use the debug option (-d) to get further information.
+In case of problems, use the debug option *-d* to get further information.

 Command line options:

++ -a *name*
- -a <name>               Set device name of disks for subsequent idle-time
+                        Set device name of disks for subsequent idle-time parameters *-i*.
-                         parameters (-i).
 This parameter is optional in the sense that there's a default entry for all disks which are not named otherwise by using this parameter.
 This can also be a symlink (e.g. /dev/disk/by-uuid/...)

++ -i *idle_time*
- -i <idle_time>          Idle time in seconds for the currently named disk(s)
-                         (-a <name>) or for all disks.
+                        Idle time in seconds for the currently named disk(s) (-a *name*) or for all disks.

++ -c *command_type*
- -c <command_type>       Api call to stop the device.
-Possible values are "scsi"
-                         (default value) and "ata".
+                        Api call to stop the device.
+Possible values are `scsi` (default value) and `ata`.

++ -l *logfile*
- -l <logfile>            Name of logfile (written only after a disk has spun
+                        Name of logfile (written only after a disk has spun up).
-                         up).
 Please note that this option might cause the disk which holds the logfile to spin up just because another disk had some activity.
 This option should not be used on systems with more than one disk except for tuning purposes.
 On single-disk systems, this option should not cause any additional spinups.

 Miscellaneous options:

++ -t *disk*
- -t <disk>               Spin-down the specified disk immediately and exit.
+                        Spin-down the specified disk immediately and exit.

++ -d
- -d                      Debug mode.
-It will print debugging info to
+                        Debug mode.
+It will print debugging info to stdout/stderr (/var/log/syslog if started with systemctl)

++ -h
-                         stdout/stderr (/var/log/syslog if started as with systemctl) -h                      Print usage information.
+                        Print usage information.

-Regarding the parameter "-a":
+Regarding the parameter *-a*:

- The parameter "-a" can be used to set a filter on the disk's device name (omit /dev/) for subsequent idle-time settings.
+The parameter *-a* can be used to set a filter on the disk's device name (omit /dev/) for subsequent idle-time settings.

+1)
- 1) A -i option before the first -a option will set the default idle time.
+    A *-i* option before the first *-a* option will set the default idle time.

+2)
- 2) In order to disable spin-down of disks per default, and then re-enable spin-down on selected disks, set the default idle time to 0.
+    In order to disable spin-down of disks per default, and then re-enable spin-down on selected disks, set the default idle time to 0.

     Example:
+    ```
     hd-idle -i 0 -a sda -i 300 -a sdb -i 1200
+    ```

-    This example sets the default idle time to 0 (meaning hd-idle will never try to spin down a disk) and default "scsi" api command, then sets explicit idle times for disks which have the string "sda" or "sdb" in their device name.
+    This example sets the default idle time to 0 (meaning hd-idle will never try to spin down a disk) and default `scsi` api command, then sets explicit idle times for disks which have the string `sda` or `sdb` in their device name.

+3)
- 3) The option -c allows to set the api call that sends the spindown command.
+    The option *-c* allows to set the api call that sends the spindown command.
-    Possible values are "scsi" (the default value) or "ata".
+    Possible values are `scsi` (the default value) or `ata`.

     Example:
+    ```
     hd-idle -i 0 -c ata -a sda -i 300 -a sdb -i 1200 -c scsi
+    ```

-    This example sets the default idle time to 0 (meaning hd-idle will never try to spin down a disk) and default "ata" api command, then sets explicit idle times for disks which have the string "sda" or "sdb" in their device name and sets "sdb" to use "scsi" api command.
+    This example sets the default idle time to 0 (meaning hd-idle will never try to spin down a disk) and default `ata` api command, then sets explicit idle times for disks which have the string `sda` or `sdb` in their device name and sets `sdb` to use `scsi` api command.

 ## License